 - The 150 Account deals with the relationship between the United States government and other governments around the world.
-The 150 Account allocates funds to operating U.S. embassies all over the world, as well as military assistance to U.S. allies.
+It allocates funds to operating U.S. embassies all over the world, as well as military assistance to U.S. allies.

 - The 150 Account deals with the economic relations between the United States and other countries.
-The 150 Account allocates funds for economic assistance to new democracies, promoting U.S. exports internationally, and making U.S. payments to international organizations.
+It allocates funds for economic assistance to new democracies, promoting U.S. exports internationally, and making U.S. payments to international organizations.

 - The 150 Account deals with foreign aid.
-The 150 Account allocates funds to aid developing nations and international peacekeeping efforts.
+It allocates funds to aid developing nations and international peacekeeping efforts.

 - The major agencies in this function include the Departments of Agriculture, State, and the Treasury, the United States Agency for International Development, and the Millennium Challenge Corporation.

-- The 150 Account has two subsections that specifically deal with international aid: the 151 Account and the 152 Account.
+- It has two subsections that specifically deal with international aid: the 151 Account and the 152 Account.